 Why most Shopify apps stop short

-The Shopify app store has dozens of apps that claim to do "inventory + POs for Shopify."
-Most are honest about being one of three things:
+The Shopify app store has many apps that claim to do "inventory + POs for Shopify."
+Many are best understood as one of three things:

 - Inventory database with PO PDFs (Stocky — being discontinued Aug 31, 2026 — Sumtracker, Sortly, Inflow).
 They show inventory and generate POs.
 They don't close the loop after the PO is sent.
 The supplier reply lands in your inbox; you reconcile manually.